msgbyte/tianji/website/docs/website/track-script.md

 <script async defer src="https://<your-self-hosted-domain>/tracker.js" data-website-id="xxxxxxxxxxxxx"></script>
 ```

-you can get this script code from your tianji website list
+you can get this script code from your **Tianji** website list

 ## Report Event

-Tianji provide a simple way to report user click event, its easy to help you track which action user like and often to use.
+**Tianji** provide a simple way to report user click event, its easy to help you track which action user like and often to use.

 This is a very common method in website analysis.
-You can use it quickly get it by using tianji.
+You can use it quickly get it by using **Tianji**.

 After you inject script code into your website, you just need add a `data-tianji-event` in dom attribute.